Monitor Refresh Rate Guide: 60Hz vs 144Hz vs 240Hz Explained + Live Hz Test

 VA (Vertical Alignment)165Hz common2–4ms GTGBest contrast; ghosting risk at high Hz

-OLED (QD-OLED / W-OLED)480Hz0.03ms GTGPremium gaming and creative — best motion clarity, perfect blacks
+OLED (QD-OLED / W-OLED)480Hz0.03ms GTGPremium gaming and creative, offering the best motion clarity, perfect blacks

 Office work and productivity